-The palo verde shrub grows in the United States and Mexico.
-It is yellow in color, and its name means "green wood" in Spanish.
+The palo verde tree grows in the United States and Mexico.
+The palo verde has yellow flowers and smooth green bark.
+The name means "green wood" in Spanish.
 The bark of the shrub is waxy and covered in thorns.
 It collects water with its extensive root system.

 The soaptree yucca tree grows in the southwestern United States and northern Mexico.
 It can grow up to 10 to 18 feet tall and has palm-like leaves and small white flowers.

 Coyotes can grow large, up to 4 feet long, and weigh up to 30 pounds.
 A coyote's coat is a mixture of tans and browns so that it can blend in with the desert landscape.
-Coyotes are found in the western United States, but their habitat has been dwindling due to human encroachment.
+Coyotes are found in the western United States.

 Desert tortoises have well-developed front legs for digging burrows.
 A desert tortoise can weigh in at 8 to 15 pounds.
 It is a protected animal and should not be approached.